dsidavis/DSIWeb/content/articles/WorkingGroups/2017_Programming_Languages.md

 Where:
 Day: Fri
 Time:
-Tags: Study Group, Programming Languages
+Tags: Working Group, Study Group, Programming Languages
+Category: WorkingGroups
 Date: 2017-09-11

 A reading group on emerging technologies for high-level languages.
 The